Wall Street’s rally stalls on hot jobs, cold earnings data - KESQ

 Also helping to muddy the picture was a report showing the U.S. services sector returned to growth in January.
 It was a much stronger reading than expected, though it also suggested pricing pressures may be easing.

-Drops for some Big Tech stocks were weighing on the market following weaker-than-expected earnings reports.
+Big Tech stocks were helping to lead the market lower following some weaker-than-expected earnings reports.

 ——